Department of Justice is now the Department of Communities and Justice. Find out more >

 The TfNSW was previously known as Roads and Maritime Services (RMS) and the Roads and Traffic Authority (RTA).
 The RMS application form should be used if you are appealing a TfNSW suspension.

-You can get copies of this form from:
+You can get a copy from:

 You can also complete and file these forms online using the NSW Supreme, District and Local Courts Online Registry.